nickverstocken/cli-react/readme.md

 And the second reason was that I had to manually copy-paste the code when I wanted to create a component.
 It is time consuming and redudant.

-You can generate two components: [Functional and Class Components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components), the basic structure of either could always look the same, in one project:
+You can generate two components: [Functional and Class Components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components) :

 Functional Component: